How to Clean a Memory Foam Mattress Topper

 1. Take the Mattress Topper Off of the Bed

 First, strip the bedding and remove the mattress topper.
-Place the topper on a stable, flat surface—ideally, in a well-ventilated area.
+Place the mattress topper on a stable, flat surface, such as a table or a clean floor.
+Ideally, you should do this in a well-ventilated area.

 2. Remove Topper’s Cover and Vacuum Its Surface

 Next, unzip and remove the topper’s cover.
 Then, using a handheld vacuum cleaner with a soft brush or upholstery attachment, vacuum the mattress topper and remove any loose debris.
 While vacuuming, work in small circular motions to dislodge any dirt and dust mites.